 If the pro’s like them, well, that seems like a good enough answer to our are foam rollers worth it? question.
 Except it’s really not, so let’s delve deeper.

-The main reason to use a foam roller is to obtain self-myofascial release or even myofascial trigger point release.
+The main reason to use a foam roller is to obtain a self-myofascial release or even myofascial trigger point release.
 Whew — that’s a mouthful; let’s break it down.

 We’ll get into the “self” part of that in a bit, but the word “Myofascial,” essentially means the connective tissue in and around your muscle.
 And a trigger point is an individual knot in your muscles.